maheratef74/ATC_01205397285/Frontend/booking-system-ai/README.md

 # 🎉 Event Booking System - Frontend (React)
 This is the frontend of the Event Booking System, developed using React.
-It enables users to browse and book events, view event details, and provides a role-based admin panel for managing events.
-The UI supports multi-language (English/Arabic) and is built using custom components and modern React best practices.
+It enables users to browse and book events, view event details, and provides a role-based admin panel for managing events. and is built using custom components and modern React best practices.
 This project was developed with the assistance of AI tools.
 ---

 🚀 Features